Helmholtz-UFZ/saqc/README.md

       .flagGeneric(field=["SM1", "SM2"], target="Dummy", func=lambda x, y: (isflagged(x) | isflagged(y))))
 ```

 A more detailed description of the Python API is available in the
 [respective section](https://rdm-software.pages.ufz.de/saqc/gettingstarted/TutorialAPI.html)
 of the documentation.

-## Changelog
-All notable changes to this project will be documented in [CHANGELOG.md](CHANGELOG.md).

 ## Get involved

 ### Contributing
-You found a bug or you want to suggest some cool features?
+You found a bug or you want to suggest new features?
 Please refer to our [contributing guidelines](CONTRIBUTING.md) to see how you can contribute to SaQC.

 ### User support
-If you need help or have a question, you can use the SaQC user support mailing list: [saqc-support@ufz.de](mailto:saqc-support@ufz.de)
+If you need help or have questions, send us an email to [saqc-support@ufz.de](mailto:saqc-support@ufz.de)

 ## Copyright and License
 Copyright(c) 2021, [Helmholtz-Zentrum für Umweltforschung GmbH -- UFZ](https://www.ufz.de).
 All rights reserved.